 Hypervirulent strains of Klebsiella caused tens of thousands of infections in China, Taiwan, and South Korea last year, and the bacteria are spreading around the world.
 About half of people infected with hypervirulent, drug-resistant Klebsiella die.
 Two types in particular – known as K1 and K2 – are responsible for 70 percent of the cases.

 Thus, scientists decided to make a vaccine against the two most common strains of hypervirulent Klebsiella.
 The bacterium’s external surface is covered with sugars, so the analysts structured a glycoconjugate vaccine linked with a protein that helps make the vaccine increasingly compelling.

 Senior author Christian Harding, a co-founder of VaxNewMo, said, “Glycoconjugate vaccines are among the most effective, but traditionally, they’ve involved a lot of chemical syntheses, which is slow and expensive.
 We’ve replaced chemistry with biology by engineering E. coli to do all the synthesis for us.”

 Scientists modified a harmless strain of E.coli and converted it into tiny biological factories to potentially churn out the protein and sugars needed for the vaccine.
 Then, by using another bacterial enzyme, they linked the proteins and sugar together.

 Of the mice that received the placebo, 80 percent infected with the K1 type and 30 percent infected with the K2 type died.
-In contrast, of the vaccinated mice, 80 percent infected with K1 and all of those infected with K2 survived.
+In contrast, of the vaccinated mice, 80 percent were infected with K1, and all of those infected with K2 survived.

 “The goal is to get a vaccine ready for human use before the hypervirulent strains start causing disease in even larger numbers of people.”